sanjaykmohanty/MechaCar_Statistical_Analysis/README.md

 In order to compare the performance of the MechaCar against the competition, we can refer to few different variables such as fuel efficiency, horsepower, safety rating,carbon waste and emissions system.

-What metric or metrics are you going to test?
+**What metric or metrics are you going to test?**

-The metrics are horsepower and highway fuel efficiencies.
+The metrics we could test are horsepower and highway fuel efficiency.

-What is the null hypothesis or alternative hypothesis?
+**What is the null hypothesis or alternative hypothesis?**

-H0: The means of fuel efficiency of all groups are equal.
-Ha: There is at least one mean that has different fuel efficiency from all other groups.
+**Null hypothesis (H0):** There is no statistical difference between the fuel efficiency of the MechaCar and the fuel efficiency of competitor's car.

+**Alternate Hypothesis(Ha):** There is statistical difference between the fuel efficiency of the MechaCar and the fuel efficiency of competitor's car.

-What statistical test would you use to test the hypothesis?
-And why?
+**What statistical test would you use to test the hypothesis?
+And why?**

-Using a one-way ANOVA test would be a good fit for this analysis since we are working on a single variable with multiple groups.
-Here we can assign single dependent variable fuel efficiency means across a single independent variable horse power with multiple groups.
-Depends on p-value we can either we reject the null hypothesis, conclude that at least one of the means of fuel efficiency is different from all other groups.
+To test the hypotheis that there is no statistical difference between the fuel efficiency of MechaCar and the fuel efficiency of competitor's car, we could use a one-way ANOVA test.
+ANOVA test would allow us to test the null hypothesis that the mean of all groups are equal.
+The mean of samples would include MechaCar's MPG values and MPG values similar competitor vehicles.

-What data is needed to run the statistical test?
+**What data is needed to run the statistical test?**

 Following data is needed to run this statistical test,
-- VIN number
+- Vehicle Type
-- Horse Power data
+- Horse Power d
-- Fuel Efficiency data
+- Miles per gallon